jzding/ptp-operator/bindata/linuxptp/README.md

 # PTP Event Publisher Authentication

-This document describes the authentication setup for the PTP Event Publisher service in the linuxptp-daemon.
+This document describes the authentication setup for the PTP Event Publisher service in the linuxptp-daemon using OpenShift's built-in components.
+This unified approach works seamlessly for both single node and multi-node OpenShift clusters.

 ## Overview

 The PTP Event Publisher service uses two authentication mechanisms:
-1. mTLS (Mutual TLS) for transport security
+1. mTLS (Mutual TLS) using OpenShift Service CA for transport security
-2. OAuth with Service Account tokens for client authentication
+2. OAuth with Service Account tokens using OpenShift's built-in OAuth server for client authentication

 ## Components